The Projection Booth

 Each program was shown for only one night.
 I do not know if live music was used to accompany the films.
 That would have been standard for quality screenings of movies at this time, but these were not first-run screenings.

 Most American commercial theaters would have converted to sound by the summer of 1929, and almost certainly the theaters in Boulder were playing talkies.
-But upgrading to sound was expensive, so it may be that this program of silent films was a way to postpone that conversion in a theater that did not have a constant income stream from movies.
+But upgrading to sound was expensive, so it may be that this program of silent films was a way to postpone that conversion in a theater that (unlike the Curran Theater in downtown) did not have a constant, year-round income stream from movies.

 In any case, this program could be considered either one of America's last seasons of silent films, or one of America's first revivals of an out-of-date art form, Boulder's first "silent film festival," if you will.

-The numerals following the titles are the number of film reels suppiled for each film title.
-Then in a circle, the projectionist has indicated the total number of reels for the evening program (short plus feature).
+The numbers following the titles are the number of film reels for each title.
+Then in a circle, the projectionist has indicated the total number of reels for the evening program (the short film plus the feature).
 There are also notations showing the start and end times of each program.

 John Templeton thinks that the large, red "Lienhart" written at the top was probably the name of the projectionist that year, whose handwriting we're looking at.